joldeschulte/fend-dogparks/README.md

 Uses Google Maps API and Unsplash API to show Austin dog parks on the map and add an Unsplash photo.
 This was a tough Udacity FEND project.

+## Credits

+Thanks to Ari Lerner and his google-maps-react.
+Thanks to the Google Maps API Dev Team.
+Thanks to the Unsplash Dev Team.